Do Re Mi Fa Sol La Ti Do

 For example if you switch to the key of E, the E becomes Do, F# becomes Re.

 In the FIXED-DO system E would be called Me (Everything is referenced back to the key of C), the notes’ syllables stay the same regardless of what key you are in.
-This system makes more sense for ATONAL music or for those trying to acquire perfect pitch.
+This system makes sense for ATONAL music or for those trying to acquire perfect pitch.
+Fixed-do is the system often used in Europe, and lots of the great composers were versed in it as well.

 How can Solfege improve your music abilities?
 It can increase your hearing abilities to the point that you can write a song or transcribe something you are hearing without an instrument.
 You will eventually hear something and just know immediately what it is, speeding up the time it takes you to learn something.
 I have songs I’ve actually written sitting in my car just humming or singing the syllables and writing them down.